Strobesstrobes

 • ✓Agentic pentesting is the emerging blend, using AI agents that reason and exploit, not just scan.

-This guide compares automated and manual penetration testing across speed, depth, cost, and coverage, then explains where agentic AI testing changes the math by doing more than a traditional scanner ever could.
+Automated penetration testing runs fast and wide.
+Manual penetration testing runs slow and deep.
+This guide compares them across speed, depth, cost, and coverage, shows the exact bug class each one catches, and explains where agentic AI testing changes the math by doing more than a traditional scanner ever could.

 What is automated penetration testing?